 2. The Durango and Silverton Narrow Gauge Railroad

-The cost of a ticket is $99 for adults and $79 for children (ages 2-12).
-The trip includes a narrated historic tour of the area as well as breathtaking views of the San Juan Mountains.
+A ticket costs $99 for adults and $79 for children (ages 2-12).
+The trip includes a narrated historical tour of the area as well as breathtaking views of the San Juan Mountains.

 See Related: New Mexico vs Colorado: Which Is Better?